takuto-okuno-riken/mtess/README.md

 <div align="center">
 <img src="data/gsdgm1.jpg">
 </div>
-As you see in this result, VAR group surrogate data (cell number 7,8) shows higher MTESS than original data (cell number 1-6).
+As can be seen in this result, VAR group surrogate data (cell number 7,8) shows a higher MTESS than the original data (cell number 1-6).
-Based on hierarchical clustering and force weight effect graph, group surrogate data will be the representative and centroid of the group of original time-series data.
+From hierarchical clustering and force weight effect graph visualization it can be seen that the group surrogate data is the representative centroid of the group of original time-series data.

 ##
-<b>Demo5</b><br>
+<b>Demo 5</b><br>

-Linearity test<br>
+Linearity testing<br>
-1. Use FT or AAFT surrogate ("surrogate -f" or "-a" command) to generate 399 of surrogate data from original time-series file.
+1. Use FT or AAFT surrogate ("surrogate -f" or "-a" command) to generate 399 surrogate data from original time-series file.
-2. Use "-l" option of "surrotest" command for linearity test.
-Original time-series file and surrogate data file are specified this command.
+2. Use the "-l" option of the "surrotest" command for carrying out a linearity test.
+The original time-series and surrogate data files must be specified for this command.
 ~~~
 >> surrogate -f --surrnum 399 data/demo-original-8x500.csv
 output mat file : results/demo-original-8x500_ft_multi_all.mat